yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/02-load-data-with-power-query-in-power-bi-desktop.md

 	![Picture 5668](Linked_image_Files/02-load-data-with-power-query-in-power-bi-desktop_image51.png)

-	*The fixed decimal number data type stores values with full precision, and so requires more storage space that decimal number.
+	*The fixed decimal number data type stores values with full precision, and so requires more storage space than decimal numbers.
 It’s important to use the fixed decimal number type for financial values, or rates (like exchange rates).*

 14. In the status bar, verify that the query has 10 columns and 999+ rows.